Atlantic Health Strategies

 Three concrete actions for behavioral health CEOs reading this:

-- Audit your discharge handoff metrics.
-If your inpatient or residential program cannot show a payer the percentage of discharges seen by an outpatient clinician within 7 days, you are losing the value-based contracting conversation to UHS before it starts.
+1. Audit your discharge handoff metrics.
+If your inpatient or residential program cannot show a payer the percentage of discharges seen by an outpatient clinician within 7 days, your value-based contracting conversation is already lost to UHS.

-- Pull your payer contracts and look at exclusivity language.
+2. Pull your payer contracts and read the exclusivity language.
 National platforms negotiate steerage.
 If your contracts allow the payer to direct members to a preferred virtual provider, your referral pipeline is exposed.

-- Stress-test your level-of-care mix against ASAM Criteria, 4th Edition.
+3. Stress-test your level-of-care mix against the ASAM Criteria, 4th Edition.
 If you only operate at one or two levels of care, you are a feature, not a platform.
 UHS just bought the platform.

 Consolidation is not coming.
-It arrived on March 9, 2026, at 7:00 a.m.
-Eastern.
+It arrived on March 9, 2026.
 The behavioral health operators who will still be independent in five years are the ones who treat the next 90 days as a payer-readiness sprint, not a news cycle.

 Frequently asked questions